top of page

 • Chapter references

-The guide also includes a table of leading cases, glossary of key terms, bibliography and recommended reading.
+The guide also includes a table of leading cases, a glossary of essential terms, a bibliography, and annotated recommended reading.

 Format: Digital PDF